microsoft/hlsl-specs/proposals/0035-linalg-matrix.md

 * `Layout` is `RowMajor` or `ColMajor` for matrix with `MatrixScope` of `Wave` or `ThreadGroup`
 * `Stride` is `0` if the `Layout` is not `RowMajor` or `ColMajor`
 * If the matrix scope is `Thread` the resource handle must be an SRV ByteAddressBuffer
+* Alignment must be a multiple of 128

 ```llvm
 declare %dx.types.LinAlgMatrix<mangling> @dx.op.linAlgMatrixLoadFromMemory.[MatTy].[Ty](